The Man with Two Brians: Cultural references

 The television series Jackass is referred to frequently by Peter and his neighbors, and is the principal reason that they try to do stunts.
 Johnny Knoxville cameoes and takes a shotgun blast which blows off part of his face.
 In the episode, while being launched off a ramp and flying through the air, Peter wears the costume from The Greatest American Hero and sings the series' theme song.

 Before New Brian sings "I Like Farts," Peter exclaims "Oh, you've got a guitar!" in reference to a scene from the 1980 movie Airplane!, in which the flight attendant Randy plays guitar for a sick girl on her way to receive a heart transplant.

 Peter dresses up like a stereotypical adolescent bully featured in 1980s films, and makes references to Pretty in Pink, No Retreat, No Surrender and The Karate Kid.
 He then looks at the ocean on a pier as Howard Jones' song, "No One Is to Blame", plays.
-In one scene, Stewie refers to "aging supermodel Carol Alt", and Alt is depicted as old and bedridden (she was 47 at time of broadcast).
-Before New Brian and Lois sing "Summer Nights" as featured in Grease, Peter sings R.E.M.'s "Everybody Hurts".
-Stewie reads and then rips apart Nancy Reagan's memoir, My Turn.

-Mumm-Ra, the antagonist from the 1980s cartoon Thundercats and its 2011 remake, appears in the scene where Cleveland Brown is making Brian go to the bathroom on a leash whilst staying at his house.
-Mumm-Ra watches through his cauldron and laughs evilly before remarking, "I'm watching you make stool!"
+Casey Kasem made an appearance in a deleted cutaway gag, where he was heard reading a sadistic Long Distance Dedication directly from a fictional American Top 40 broadcast on a radio right next to Peter, who was sitting on a living room chair.